 Books and Lifetime Achievement Recognition

-More recently, Andrews voiced the character of Queen Lillian in several installments of the animated film series Shrek and also portrayed the mother of Gru (Steve Carell) in Despicable Me (2010).
+More recently, Andrews voiced the character of Queen Lillian in several installments of the animated film series Shrek and also portrayed the mother of Gru (Steve Carell) in Despicable Me (2010) and reprised her role for the sequel in 2017.
 Purposely taking a new direction after the loss of her singing voice, she has written several children's books with her daughter, Emma Walton Hamilton, from her first marriage to Tony Walton.
 (Andrews has two daughters from her marriage to Edwards: Joanna and Amelia.)

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!